-|PCIe||Serial||Uses multiple lanes, with each lane carrying 250 Mbps.
-As an example, a PCIe x1 slot can carry data at 250 Mbps, while a PCIe x4 slot can carry data at 1 Gbps.
+|PCIe||Serial||Uses multiple lanes with each lane carrying 250 MBps.
+As an example, a PCIe x1 slot can carry data at 250 MBps, while a PCIe x4 slot can carry data at 1 GBps.
 PCIe version 2 doubles those transfer rates.|

 USB and FireWire Standards for the A+ Certification Exams

+You will need to know USB and FireWire standards for the A+ Certification Exam.
 The most popular ports used today on the system are the USB and FireWire ports — which allow you to connect devices such as flash drives, digital cameras, and digital video cameras.
 This table compares features of USB and FireWire, including the transfer rate and number of devices supported.